 The water near the beach is only ankle deep, so you can wade to the cave even at high tide.
 At low tide, there are even some tide pools on the beach to soak in.

-There’s no parking fee or entry fee as of 2019.
+There’s no parking fee or entry fee here.

 How To Get To Lumangan Beach

 Lumangan Beach is on the west side of Nusa Penida island.

 It’s accessible by car or scooter, about 1 hour drive from the main docks and accommodation in northern Penida.

 Be careful if you go by scooter because the road is rough and may be dangerous in some spots if you don’t take it slow!

 When you arrive at the parking area, just head down the hill.
 The foot path down to the beach is just a 5 minute walk!

 If you’re looking for more info on how to get to Nusa Penida island in the first place, you can find that here.

 If you’re on a tight schedule or want to skip the extra steps involved in arranging your own trip to Nusa Penida, there are a number of companies that offer prearranged day trips to Penida for as low as $50 USD, complete with hotel transfer, island tour, lunch, and same day return to Bali (or Nusa Lembongan).